Royal Enfield Himalayan

-As a result, a severe shitstorm emerged on facebook, and on the internet in general, and a few owners went as far as (successfully) suing the company for regress.
+As a result, a severe shitstorm emerged on the internet, and a few owners went as far as (successfully) suing the company for regress.

 In 2017 with the advent of the BS4 model Mr. Lal the CEO of RE promised all defects had been taken care of and the new bike, now aiming at international markets, seems to prove him right.

 Our bikes are all BS3 models for a reason: All questionable parts have been replaced with their BS4 counterparts.
 For all intents and purposes our BS3s are qualitatively at par with any new BS4 model.
-The weak t-stem remains in all models and we have done our best to counter that by using western made SKF bearings where available and taking particular care when adjusting and arresting it against impact and other influences.
+The weak t-stem remains in all models and we have done our best to counter that by using western made SKF bearings where available and taking particular care when adjusting and arresting it against water by using marine grease and encapsulation.

 Whenever we purchase a used BS3 model we replace all parts that could have been damaged by previous use with new ones; which usually ends up near the price of a new bike.

-We do not use the BS4 model due to the fuel injection; which while it may enjoy a slight advantage over the carburetor with its O2 sensor; otherwise only carries disadvantages, however as the market for good condition BS3 bikes shrinks over time we may have to switch to EFI as well in the future.
+So far we do not use the BS4 model due to the fuel injection; which while it may enjoy a slight advantage over the carburetor with its O2 sensor; otherwise only carries disadvantages, however as the market for good condition BS3 bikes shrinks over time we may have to switch to EFI as well in the future.

 If the EFI system fails (and they do fail!) in a remote region it is hard to get a replacement.
-A carburetor rarely fails and if it does, any Bullet 500 carb can be used because both bikes use the same model.
+A carburetor rarely fails and if it does, any modern Bullet 500 carb can be used.

-Although on rare occasions we do offer small group tours of the pre-planned type our main focus is on the individual rider who will travel alone without technical assistance.
+Although once a year we offer a tour for a very small group our main focus is on the individual rider who will travel alone without technical assistance.
 That is why our bikes are in top notch condition before we hand them over – and are equipped with everything the lone rider would want or need, just in case.
 Read on to find out …

 All our bikes are perfectly equipped for riding in the most challenging terrain of northern India:

-It goes without saying that our tyres are in sufficiently good condition to ensure good profile for the entirety of your trip.
+It goes without saying that our tires are in sufficiently good condition to ensure good profile for the entirety of your trip.

-Bikes either have two 5l metal Jerry cans in professionally designed holders, not the usual unreliable plastic cans that leak and are hard to open, or their fuel tank is extended to hold 19 or more liters.
+Our bikes either have two 5l metal Jerry cans in professionally designed holders, (not the usual unreliable plastic cans that leak and are hard to open), or their fuel tank is extended to hold either 19 or 21 liters.

-For those with prescription glasses aimed at long distances who may have trouble deciphering the tiny time indicator in the instrument panel; we have added an analogue timepiece on top of the break fluid container with a large face that is easily readable.
+For those with prescription glasses who may have trouble deciphering the tiny time indicator in the instrument panel; we have added an analogue timepiece on top of the break fluid container with a large face that is easily readable.

-Our drivers seats are all upholstered with gel-packs, additionally an “Airhawk” air-cushion is available upon request free of charge.
+Our drivers seats are all upholstered, additionally an “Airhawk” like air-cushion is available upon request.